 - Place the different types of crackers and pretzels around the board.

-- Finally, fill in any empty spots with the nuts and produce.
+- Finally, fill in any empty spots with the vegetables, fruit and nuts.

-- Be sure to place out serving prongs or toothpicks near the tray.
-Enjoy!
+- Be sure to set out serving prongs or toothpicks near the tray.